Magaranthr/rainbow/README.md

 # rainbow
-this is a poem about rainbows
+this is a poem about rainbows and unicorns red orange yellow
-red
-orange
-yellow